29th-Day/CellularAutomata/.github/readme.md

 ### Side note

-This process is exactly what convolutional neural networks do to extract relevant information from images.
-The kernel values are changed during training to improve the output of the convolution.
+This process is similar to how convolutional neural networks extract relevant information from images, with the kernel values being adjusted during training to enhance the convolution's output.

 ## Build